orbit-online/upkg/README.md

-This installs the package `-g`lobally for your user (no `sudo` used, so installed to `~/.local/bin` instead of `/usr/local/bin`), sets the `-p`ackagename to `k9s` and specifies the `-b`inary to link as `k9` in the archive.
-If binary in the archive was located at `k9s_v0.50.6/bin/k9s` you would change `-b k9s` to `-b k9s_v0.50.6/bin/k9s`.
+This installs the package `-g`lobally for your user (no `sudo` used, so installed to `~/.local/bin` instead of `/usr/local/bin`), sets the `-p`ackagename to `k9s` and specifies the `-b`inary to link as `k9s` in the archive.
+If the binary in the archive was located at `k9s_v0.50.6/bin/k9s` you would change `-b k9s` to `-b k9s_v0.50.6/bin/k9s`.

-Note that with the exception of plain files you cannot alias the names of the executables.
+Note that with the exception of direct file dependencies you cannot alias the names of the executables.

 ### Available packages